Loading…

 Vatche Saatdjian

 Las Vegas mortgage expert since 2004 · Equal Housing Opportunity.
-Valley West Mortgage is a local mortgage company operating in 32 states and DC, with offices at 8010 W Sahara Ave Ste 140, Las Vegas, NV.
+Valley West Mortgage is a local mortgage lender operating in 32 states and DC, with offices at 8010 W Sahara Ave Suite 140, Las Vegas, NV.
 This guide was reviewed for accuracy against current FHA and HUD guidance.
-Talk to a local mortgage company →
+Talk to a local mortgage lender →

 Sources